March 4, 2026

 A cat sits quietly at the foot of a spinner, perhaps asleep, but at any rate ignoring the large ball of thread in the foreground, another detail from The Spinners of Velazquez

 If the ghazal of amorous discourse can be enmeshed in the ghazl of spinning, how about the ghazal of poetry?
 Some poet somewhere must have drawn the connection, and in that event I'll retract my remark on p.
-67 of "Riddle of the Thread," my second work of literary theory (after "Meaning and Captivity").
-Which is the whole point of theory, as I understand it.
+67 of "Riddle of the Thread," my second work of literary theory.
+And that's the whole point of theory, as I understand it.
 If not the domain of things not yet known for certain, then theory's been misnamed.

 December 7, 2025